ghada49/EDL-SmartGrid/README.md

 ## 📌 Overview
-EDL SmartGrid is a complete AI platform that detects unusual electricity consumption in residential buildings and streamlines the workflow between citizens, inspectors, managers, and admin/data-ops teams.
+EDL SmartGrid is a complete AI platform that detects unusual electricity consumption in buildings and streamlines the workflow between citizens, inspectors, managers, and admin/data-ops teams.

 It provides:
 - A robust ML pipeline for anomaly detection